DivyanshuChaudharyOff/Minor-Project-ssh-Honeypot-/README.md

 -Use caution when deploying the SSH honeypot in a production environment.
 Ensure proper security measures are in place to prevent unauthorized access to
  sensitive systems. <br />
--The SSH honeypot is for educational purposes only and should not be used for malicious activities.<br />
+-The SSH honeypot is for educational purposes only and should not be used for malicious activities.<br /> -RSA key will change evreytime u use this so go to user>username>.ssh>know_host and delete all the RSA keys there <br />

 <h3>Contributors</h3>
 Divyanshu Chaudhary